 –Batman/Catwoman: Follow the Money #1

-NOTE: Scarecrow still refuses to use his patented fear gas, but he is using his nerve toxins in other ways.
-The villain introduces his fear chemicals into a wine bar at the Gotham Symphony.
+–REFERENCE: Scarecrow still refuses to use his patented Fear Gas, but he is using his nerve toxins in other ways.
+The villain introduces his fear-inducing chemicals into a wine bar at the Gotham Symphony.
 Batman is able to nab Scarecrow and clean up the mess (as mentioned in Catwoman Vol. 3 #71).

 –Catwoman Vol. 3 #71

 Countdown 32.
 Bruce meets with Selina at her apartment and they discuss their lives.
 Bruce cradles a cute sleeping baby Helena.
 Then Catwoman and Batman go up on the roof and continue their conversation.
 Catwoman is worried about both being able to safely raise her daughter and lead the costumed vigilante lifestyle.
 So Selina has a plan, but it will require Bruce’s help.
-Bruce dresses up as a silly over-the-top supervillian called The Revolutionary and pretends to publicly detonate a bomb “killing” Selina and Helena.
+The next morning, Bruce dresses up as a silly over-the-top super-villian called The Revolutionary and pretends to publicly detonate a bomb, “killing” Selina and Helena in the process.
 Escaping into the sewers and back to Wayne Manor, the hoax is a success.
 The world now thinks that Selina and Helena are dead.

 –Green Arrow/Black Canary Wedding Special, Part 2

-Countdown 32 (should correctly be Countdown 30).
-Ollie and Dinah’s wedding is crashed by Deathstroke, who now leads the remaining Injustice Leaguers (there are still about 30 or so members, including the first official post-original Crisis debut of Nocturna)!
+This issue should not be labeled Countdown 32; it should correctly be Countdown 30.
+Countdown #30 also shows the huge wedding battle scene from GA/BC Wedding Special, Part 2.
+Hence, another reason that the Wedding Special should be labeled Countdown 30.
+Ollie and Dinah’s wedding is crashed by Deathstroke, who now leads the remaining Injustice Leaguers (there are still about 30 or so members roaming free, including the first official post-original Crisis debut of Nocturna)!
 Batman pops in and leads the heroes in a successful charge against the villains.
+(Countdown #30 also shows the huge wedding battle between the heroes and the villains, albeit from another point of view).
 Deathstroke escapes, but everyone else is apprehended, thus ending the short-lived Injustice League.
 A day later, Ollie and Dinah are then happily wed!
 Well, not exactly.
 During the Injustice League raid on the wedding, the shape-shifting villain known as Everyman switched places with Ollie.
-A day later, Everyman weds Dinah and then tries to kill her on their honeymoon!
+Dinah actually weds Everyman, who then tries to murder her on their honeymoon!
 Dinah struggles with Everyman and kills him by stabbing him in the neck.
 Everyman dies, but remains shape-shifted in the form of Ollie.
 None of Dinah’s friends can explain why or how, but they all think Ollie either went crazy or was possessed by an evil force, which caused him to wig-out.
 No one even considers that this might be a fake Ollie, especially since DNA, bone, and tissue samples all match those of Oliver Queen.
 (Everyman could perfectly replicate anyone he came in contact with, right down to the DNA).
 Only Dinah believes Ollie is still alive.
 She keeps the corpse in her apartment and begins a lone search for her lost lover.
-NOTE: Countdown #30 also shows the huge wedding battle between the heroes and the villains, albeit from another point of view.
-This is odd, only because the Wedding Special has a Countdown label of 32.
-The Wedding Special should be 30.

 –Detective Comics #837

 Countdown 30.
 Bruce hires Riddler to find Lisa Newman, a Wayne Enterprises lab tech who has stolen an experimental drug.
 Riddler tracks down the thief to an Athenian Women’s Help Shelter, which is basically a Wonder Woman-inspired aid program designed to function as an empowering all-female support system for abused women.
 In the aftermath of the Amazon-American War, these shelters have come under heavy public opprobrium.
 Anyway, Riddler learns that his old buddy Harley Quinn is the new assistant director of the Metropolis branch of the Athenians.
 (In an unrelated note, fugitive Holly Robinson has joined this chapter of the Athenians as well)!
 Using Harley as his in, Riddler finds Newman, who injects herself with the drug, turning into a metahuman monster.
 Riddler, Harley, and Holly are able to defeat Newman easily and retrieve the stolen serum.
-In the chaos of the fight, Athena (Granny Goodness in disguise) steals a sample of Newman’s blood infused with the serum and delivers it to Desaad.
+In the chaos of the fight, Athena (still Granny Goodness in disguise) steals a sample of Newman’s blood infused with the serum and delivers it to Desaad.
 Granny mentions how, with this blood sample, he will be able to create a new breed of evil female warriors.
-(Oh, and Desaad sure will.
-Be sure to look for that in a little event called Final Crisis).
+(Oh, Desaad sure will build some bad bitches.
+Be sure to look for them in a little upcoming event called Final Crisis)!
 Why did Bruce hire Riddler in the first place anyway?
 He was testing the former villain to see if he really has turned to the side of good.
 So far, he has.

 –Teen Titans Vol. 3 #50-52 (“TITANS OF TOMORROW TODAY”)